Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 This illustration is a deliberate simplification.
 In practice:

 * Multiple Peers may propose transactions at the same time.
 In this case, stake weighed voting would be used to determine which transactions are included first.
 * The network might not reach a quiescent state before further new transactions are added.
-This is not an issue: consensus can be confirmed up to the point of the initial transactions while the new transactions are still being gossipped.
+This is not an issue: consensus can be confirmed up to the point of the initial transactions while the new transactions are still being gossiped.
 * Some Peers might misbehave, or be disconnected from the network.
 Again, this is not a problem as long as a sufficient number of good peers are still operating and connected, since the consensus threshold can still be met.
 Temporarily disconnected or offline Peers can "catch up" later.

 #### A note on complexity